Collaboration

 Description: How is bullying defined?
 Does bullying happen more often than adults think?
 What if my child is the one bullying?
 How does bullying impact a students’ health?
 Here you will find the answers to these questions and many more, along with helpful information about cyberbullying, students with disabilities, and research.

 Description: The Six Pillars of Character are the core ethical values of CHARACTER COUNTS!
-Articulated in the Aspen Declaration, these values were identified by a nonpartisan, nonsectarian (secular) group of youth development experts in 1992 as “core ethical values that transcend cultural, religious and socioeconomic differences.
+These values were identified by a nonpartisan, secular group of youth development experts in 1992 as core ethical values that transcend cultural, religious and socioeconomic differences.
 The six pillars are: Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
-CHARACTER COUNTS! recommends always using these...
+CHARACTER COUNTS! recommends always using these pillars in this specific order to all the use of the acronym of...

 Description: Raising the next generation is a shared responsibility.
 When families, communities and schools work together, students are more successful and the entire community benefits.
 For schools and districts across the U.S., family engagement is becoming an integral part of education reform efforts.